jspecify/jspecify/docs/docs/spec.md

 -   formal parameter type of a method or constructor, as defined in [JLS 8.4.1]

-    > This excludes the receiver parameter.
+    > This excludes the receiver parameter, but includes any variadic parameter.

 -   field type